Star Trek: The Original Series: Season 3 (1968–1969)

-The last day of filming for Star Trek was January 9, 1969, and after 79 episodes NBC cancelled the show in February despite fans' attempt at another letter-writing campaign.
+The last day of filming for Star Trek was January 9, 1969, and after 79 episodes NBC canceled the show in February despite fans' attempt at another letter-writing campaign.
 One newspaper columnist advised a protesting viewer:

 In 2011, the decision to cancel Star Trek by NBC was ranked number four on the TV Guide Network special, 25 Biggest TV Blunders 2.

 Syndication

 Although some of the third season's episodes were considered of poorer quality, it gave Star Trek enough episodes for television syndication.
 Most shows require at least four seasons for syndication, because otherwise not enough episodes are available for daily stripping.
 Kaiser Broadcasting, however, purchased syndication rights for Star Trek during the first season for its stations in several large cities.
 The company arranged the unusual deal because it saw the show as effective counterprogramming against the Big Three networks' 6 pm evening news programs.
 Paramount began advertising the reruns in trade press in March 1969; as Kaiser's ratings were good, other stations, such as WPIX in New York City and WKBS in Philadelphia, also purchased the episodes for similar counterprogramming.

 Through syndication, Star Trek found a larger audience than it had on NBC, becoming a cult classic.
 Airing the show in the late afternoon or early evening attracted many new viewers, often young.
 By 1970, Paramount's trade advertisements claimed that the show had significantly improved its stations' ratings, and the Los Angeles Times commented on Star Trek's ability to "acquire the most enviable ratings in the syndication field".
 By 1972, what the Associated Press described as "the show that won't die" aired in more than 100 American cities and 60 other countries; and more than 3,000 fans attended the first Star Trek convention in New York City in January 1972.